kraftwerk Svelte Themes

 Filesystem passthrough (virtiofs + 9p) + shmem

-Controllers (USB / SCSI / virtio-serial)
+Controllers (USB / SCSI / virtio-serial — live model swap warning when devices attached)

 USB + PCI passthrough (enumerate host devs + attach/detach)